Integrated Project Delivery

 Integrated Project Delivery (IPD) integrates people, systems, business structures and practices into a collaborative project environment that harnesses the talents and insights of all participants.
-IPD projects are driven to optimize results, increase value to the owner, dramatically reduce waste and maximize efficiency through all phases of design, fabrication and construction.
+IPD construction projects are driven to optimize results, increase value to the owner, dramatically reduce waste and maximize efficiency through all phases of design, fabrication and construction.

 One of the biggest reasons that we at Welty are advocates of IPD versus traditional construction is that it proactively engages key stakeholders and allows their perspective and experience to improve the ultimate design of the project.